Tax Planning - Sole Traders

 Write-off bad debts before 30 June to claim a bad debt deduction

-Small business entities with a turnover of less than $10m that use 'simplified depreciation' MUST fully write off any assets purchased (new or second hand) up to 30/06 provided the asset is installed and ready for use
+Small business entities MUST write off assets purchased under $20,000 (new or second hand) provided the asset is installed and ready for use

 4-Employee Superannuation